Arnold-A-Mubaiwa/PythonConsole/README.md

 The given array represents the daily number of infections for 30 days.

     Find out how many days exceeded the average number of infections.

+7.Locating Contacts

+You are given a dictionary that contains names and numbers of people.

+    You need to create a DataFrame from the dictionary and add an index to it, which should be the name values.
+    Then take a name from user input and output the row in the DataFrame, which corresponds to that row.